Klipper3d/klipper/docs/Status_Reference.md

   command.
 Note, if this is used in a macro, due to the order of template expansion, the PROBE (or similar) command must be run prior to the macro containing this reference.

+# z_tilt

+The following information is available in the `z_tilt` object (this object is available if z_tilt is defined):
+- `leveled`: True if the gantry leveling process has been run and completed successfully.

 # query_endstops